-Area 1-1 - Bat Rookery
+Area 1-1 - Bat Rookery (EL 4): Read or paraphrase the following:

-The tunnel leads you to a cavern with a high ceiling that rises perhaps four or five dozen feet above ground.
-Short stalagmites rise from the guanocovered floor.
-The flapping of hundreds of wings echoes throughout the cave.
-An overwhelming stench of animals hangs in the air.
+The tunnel leads you to a cavern with a high ceiling that rises perhaps four or five dozen feet above the ground.
+Short stalagmites rise from the guano-covered floor.
+The flapping of hundreds of wings echoes throughout the cave, and an overwhelming stench of animals hangs in the air.
 The cave is literally overrun with bats.

 Huge colonies of bats inhabit this cavern; it is their home, their mating place and their country to defend.
 The bat population numbers several thousand, though not all members are present at a particular time.
 Being omnivorous, the bats feed on moss, fungi, carrion and even their own dung.
 They are a vital link in the dungeon's food chain and are mercilessly hunted by almost everyone - grimlocks, troglodytes, duergar and even stranger creatures.
 This kind of adversity has taught them to swiftly react to any intruders.

 If the PCs remain in the cavern for more than a minute or demonstrate aggression in any way, the braver bats form two swarms and swoop down to drive them out.